uphillbattle/NettleieElvia/README.md

 In `apps.yaml`, one argument is `log_progress`.
 When set to `true`, the app will output a log on every (hourly) run to the Appdaemon log.
 Set it to `false` to turn that off.

-If fetching grid tariffs fail for some reason, the app will output a warning to the Appdaemon log and try again once a minute until successful.
-If you have more than 3 meters, and to avoid hitting the API call limitation, increase the waiting period in this line (the number is the number of seconds to the next attempt - so here every minute):
+If fetching grid tariffs fail for some reason, the app will output a warning to the Appdaemon log and try again once every second minute until successful.
+If you have more than 6 meters, and to avoid hitting the API call limitation, increase the waiting period in this line (the number is the number of seconds to the next attempt - so here every minute):

 ```
-      self.fetch_data(self.hourly_call, 60)
+      self.fetch_data(self.hourly_call, 120)
 ```